French National-Collectivist Party: Origins

-The National Communist Party was one of the groups emerging from the political crisis of February 6, 1934: its first reported gathering was on February 7 at Place de la Concorde, although some sources trace see its foundation date as April 7, 1934.
+The National Communist Party was one of the groups emerging from the political crisis of February 6, 1934: its first reported gathering was on February 7 at Place de la Concorde, although some sources see its foundation date as April 7, 1934.
 Its creator was the young Corsican Clémenti, at the time still a sports columnist for the Radical-Party press.
 His involvement with militant French nationalism had already been attested by that moment: in 1932, Clémenti sat on the leadership board of the National League of French Youth, established by Jean Conart.
 In August 1933, he assisted Henry Coston in creating the Francistes party (itself a dissidence of the Mouvement Franciste).
 Coston and his followers advocated racial supremacism for those of "French blood" and maintained ample contacts with the Nazi Party, which were facilitated by Georges de Pottere.
 As seen by journalist René Dunan, Coston was the PFNC's true founder.

 A contemporary piece in Regards had it that the PFNC was one of the vehicles for "French fascism", alongside Solidarité Française and Croix-de-Feu, and, like these, only existed because of the February crisis.
 "Numerically insignificant", Clémenti's organization was seen by Regards as copying the Nazis.
 Historian Hans Werner Neulen argues that, "despite its name", the new group was modeled on Falangism and Italian fascism.
 According to scholar Miklós Horváth, the PFNC "was a near-perfect 'anti-party', in that it was almost entirely defined by its opposition to other persons or ideologies"; it was antisemitic, anti-Masonic, anti-capitalist, and anti-communist.
 The PFNC platform included what Clémenti called a "heroic concept of social life", with references to social justice and with a role reserved for trade unions, but all within a totalitarian state; the PFNC advocated dirigisme and economic nationalism, promising to clamp down on capital flight.
 In his notes on the subject, Clémenti suggested that a "state protective of man's labor" was his social and economic ideal, arguing that the Great Depression could be tackled once "the worker and the owner [are united] against their common enemy: the capitalist."
 He viewed this project as capable of uprooting both Marxism and economic liberalism.
 He announced that his mission was to "regenerate the better elements of the working class."